 8A.
-The Commission is hereby vested in respect of municipal institutions and their employees, as defined in section 1 of the Public Administration Management Act, 2008 with the same powers and functions that the Commission has in terms of section 196(4)(a) to (f) of the Constitution.
+The Commission is hereby vested in respect of municipal institutions and their employees, as defined in section 1 of the Public Administration Management Act, 2008 with the same powers and functions that the 25 Commission has in terms of section 196(4)(a) to (f) of the Constitution in respect of the public service.